The "Streamliner"Historical information:

 Randy contributed this close-up of the rearmost machine from the picture above this one.

-This is the only example of this type he, or I, have seen.
-It may have been a test mule,
+This was the only example of this type he, or I, had seen until the next picture came to lite.

-it may have been a limited run in an attempt to bring the costs down - or to gauge market
+it was a limited run in an attempt to bring the costs down - or to gauge market

 reaction to the cast ribbing.
 The cast ribbing is the only difference between this machine,